 The name Gitpaste-12 stems from the 12 known vulnerability exploits within the worm, much like a "swiss-army knife."
 Two of these exploits target 2 popular open source components, Apache Struts and mongoDB.

-Remained undetected on GitHub for over 3 months
+Remained undetected on GitHub for over three months

 By hosting its malicious payload on sites like GitHub and Pastebin, the Command and Control (C2) infrastructure now becomes incredibly hard to block using simple IOC-blocks at enterprises, because there are legitimate use-cases of these websites.